chamik/knih/README.md

-# Jekyll + Tailwind CSS template
+# Knih

-This is a dead simple Github template repository that takes care of the boring boilerplate of setting up a Jekyll site with Tailwind CSS.
-There is an absolute minimum of pre-written html, allowing you to get to work as quickly as possible.
+Toto je zdroj webu [knih.chamik.eu](https://knih.chamik.eu/), kde si uchovávám krátké názory a dojmy z knih, které jsem přečetl.

 ## Setup

-You will obviously need [Ruby](https://www.ruby-lang.org/en/downloads/), [Node.js](https://nodejs.org/en/download/), and [Jekyll](https://jekyllrb.com/docs/installation/) installed.
+You will need [Ruby](https://www.ruby-lang.org/en/downloads/), [Node.js](https://nodejs.org/en/download/), and [Jekyll](https://jekyllrb.com/docs/installation/) installed.

 1. Click the green `Use this template` button at the top of this page and wait for Github to do its thing
 2. Clone your newly initialized repo